Frozen (Madonna song): Sickick remixes

 On March 30, 2021, Canadian producer Sickick posted a video of him in a mask remixing "Frozen" on a video sharing app TikTok.
-This rendition has been used in over 1.5 million TikTok clips as of December 2022, based around cooking and hair-pulling challenge; and has been watched over 26 million times.
-On December 3 of the same year, the remix was officially released on digital and streaming music platforms, as the first release of Madonna's plan of re-releasing of her entire catalogue.
-This rendition impacted Italian radio airplay next month, on January 24, 2022.
-In March 2022, two additional remixes were released, the first one featuring Nigerian singer Fireboy DML, and American rapper and singer 070 Shake on the second; both of them received visuals.
-On May 19, fourth rendition of the remix was pushed to the digital retrailers and streaming media.
-Entitled "Frozen on Fire", it features Sickick vocals, while Madonna re-recorded some parts of the song.
-This iteration was supported by a music video and a lyric video.
+This rendition has been used in over 1.5 million TikTok clips as of December 2022, based around cooking and hair-pulling challenges; and has been watched over 26 million times.
+On December 3, 2021, the remix was officially released on digital retailers and music streaming platforms, as the first release of Madonna's plan of re-releasing of her entire catalogue.
+The Sickick remix impacted Italian radio airplay on January 24, 2022.
+Between March and May 2022, Madonna released three additional versions of the Sickick remix, each featuring vocals by Nigerian singer Fireboy DML, American rapper 070 Shake, and Sickick himself.

 Sickick's rendition of "Frozen" is predominantly a trap song, but it also has been described as EDM, minimal, and electro.
 It consists of Madonna's chopped up vocals taken from the original version of the track, which has been called "now-iconic" by The Fader's Raphael Helfand.
 The remix begins with a line "How can life be what you want it to be?
 You're frozen, when your heart's not open."
 Billboard's Gil Kaufman called the rendition "slowed-down" and "gauzy".
 Shaad D'Souza of The Fader and Sebas Alonso of Jenesaispop criticized Madonna for releasing too many renditions of the remix, the former's problem was over-promotion, while the latter's point was that they were short.